rails-decal/sp18-proj1/README.md

     ![](public/poke-portal-create-pokemons.png)
   - Create the necessary methods in the Pokemons controller that are needed to show the form and to handle the form's data after submit.
     - Since we only had the Pokemon's name in the form, we want to set every other attribute to a default.
 Default health to 100 and level to 1.
+    - It is highly recommended that you use **strong parameters** in order to retrieve data from `params`.
+While doing this, make sure you `permit` **BOTH** the `name` and the `ndex` fields, since these are the data fields that we are receiving from the create pokemon form.
     - Set the new Pokemon's trainer to the current logged-in trainer.
     - Redirect to the current logged-in trainer's profile.
   - Route the methods accordingly.